 Some studies have shown an increased risk for mucinous adenocarcinomas related to congenital cystic malformations 1,4, but this will not be grouped under the scope of this article, and it is discussed in their specific articles.

-In most cases, early tumours associated with cystic airspaces will present as nonspecific findings such as a focal wall thickening or an adjacent small pulmonary nodule, both of which will require further followup to confirm progression and thus features supporting malignancy.
+In most cases, early tumors associated with cystic airspaces will present as nonspecific findings such as a focal wall thickening or an adjacent small pulmonary nodule, both of which will require further followup to confirm progression and thus features supporting malignancy.
 Usually, they start as a focal wall thickening that increase its circumferential involvement, and then a nodule emerges 1-3.

 Any change in morphology of known cystic airspace or adjacent nodules should be always regarded as suspicious.